Building apps in Enterprise Grid

 Before shared channels.
 With cats and dogs.

 Before, when messaging was more limited, what our feline friends were saying and doing on the project that impacted these playful pups was a mystery.
-When the two teams tried to communicate it was disconnected, disparate, even duplicative.
+When the two teams tried to communicate it was disconnected, disparate, and duplicative.

 This is now solved with shared channels.
 Now the project channel #projectM exists in each team's workspace (Catnip Inc. and Woof Inc., respectively).